Takayama Matsuri: One of Japan's Most Famous Festivals

 Attractions of Takayama Matsuri

-The attractions of the festival are the floats (yatai), which are a cultural heritage of Japan, and during these days they are displayed on the streets of the city (in case of rain, they are displayed in their “garages” at different points in the city).
+The main attractions of the festival are the floats (yatai), which are part of Japan's cultural heritage and are displayed on the streets of the city during these days.
+If it rains, they are shown in their “garages” at different points around town.

-The floats on the streets are truly fantastic: all carved in wood or metal, lacquered, painted in minute detail, and adorned with gold leaf.
-They are indeed mobile treasures, each one is hundreds of years old and is the pride of this artisan city.
+The floats on the streets are truly fantastic: carved in wood or metal, lacquered, painted in fine detail, and decorated with gold leaf.
+They are true mobile treasures, each one centuries old and a source of pride for this artisan town.

-The floats of the spring festival are different from those of autumn; there are 12 in spring and 11 in autumn (according to websites and travel guides).
-At the end of the day, at 6:30 PM, the night procession begins, with the floats illuminated by lanterns and carried through the streets of the city, with children waving from the tops of the floats.
+The floats of the spring festival are different from those of autumn: 12 in spring and 11 in autumn, according to websites and travel guides.
+Around 6:30 PM, the night procession begins, with the floats lit by lanterns and carried through the streets of the city, while children wave from the top.

-Some of the floats have their own music, and in others, adults and children play flutes (on top of the float or walking in front and behind).
-The night parade only takes place on the night of the first day of the festival if it is not raining.
+Some of the floats have their own music, and on others adults and children play flutes, either on top of the float or walking in front of and behind it.
+The night parade only takes place on the first night of the festival if it is not raining.

 Takayama Matsuri (高山祭り), one of the most famous festivals in Japan.

-On the second day, the schedule is the same, except for the night parade: the floats are displayed on the streets during the day, there are puppet shows at two different times (morning and afternoon), and the daytime procession (on the first day the altar is taken from the temple to another location, and on the second day it returns to the temple, concluding the festivities).
+On the second day, the schedule is the same, except for the night parade: the floats are displayed on the streets during the day, there are puppet shows at two different times, morning and afternoon, and the daytime procession.
+On the first day the altar is taken from the temple to another location, and on the second day it returns to the temple, closing the festivities.

-If you visit Takayama outside of the festival days, you can see some of the floats at the Yatai Kaikan, which is a special hall to showcase 4 of the 25 floats throughout the year (the floats are not always the same; they change sometimes during the year).
+If you visit Takayama outside of the festival days, you can see some of the floats at the Yatai Kaikan, which is a special hall that displays 4 of the 25 floats throughout the year.
+The floats are not always the same; they rotate over time.

 Takayama Matsuri (高山祭り), one of the most famous festivals in Japan.